modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_3_mg/README.md

 All free energy calculations were run as three independent replicates.
 Here, we provided the input files and scripts for only the first replicate (`1-rep1/`) to limit repository size.
 The other replicates were originally organized under separate directories in the same location (`2-rep2/` and `3-rep3/`).

-For the "1-rna_only" system, only the equilibration was done to check if the RNA undergoes large conformational changes without the bound ligand or not.

 ```
 .
-├── 1-rna_only                                          : directory for equilibration of RNA-only system
 ├── 2-theophylline                                      : system directory for RNA-ligand complexes named by ligands
 │   ├── 1-150KCl_Mg                                     : condition director (salt and Mg)
 │   │   ├── 1-40winCmplx_30winLig                       : alchemical protocol directory (number of lambda windows)